 Dogs, cats, birds, or other animals shall not be permitted aboard a vehicle except under the following conditions:

-c) Animals properly caged, or in a container and will not be a nuisance or hazard to other passengers are permitted.
+- Animals are permitted when properly caged, or in a container, and when not a nuisance or hazard to other passengers.
 The cage/container must be held on the owner’s lap and not take up another passenger’s seat.
 The cage/container cannot be placed on the floor or block the aisles.

 Service animals perform some of the functions and tasks that the individual with a disability cannot perform for himself or herself.
 Some examples include:

-• Assisting persons with mobility impairments with balance.
+- Assisting persons with mobility impairments with their balance

 Some, but not all, service animals wear special collars/harnesses, and are licensed or certified and have identification papers.
-If you are not certain that an animal is a service animal, you may ask the person who has the animal if it is a service animal required because of a disability.
+If a bus operator is not certain that an animal is a service animal, they may ask the person who has the animal if it is a service animal required because of a disability.
 Bus operators may not request or require the passenger to show licensure or other proof that the animal is a certified service animal.
-Once it has been established that the animal is a service animal to a person with disabilities, you may not continue questioning the passenger each time they board with their animal.
+Once it has been established that the animal is a service animal to a person with disabilities, the bus operator may not continue questioning the passenger each time they board with their animal.

 The Department of Justice states:

 You may exclude any animal, including a service animal, from your facility when that animal's behavior poses a direct threat to the health or safety of others.
 For example, any service animal that displays vicious behavior towards other passengers or the driver may be excluded.
 You may not make assumptions, however, about how a particular animal is likely to behave based on your past experience with other animals.
 Each situation must be considered individually.